NBA Rumors: Timberwolves Reveal Main Reason Why Jimmy Butler To Rockets Trade Isn’t Happening, Per Marc Stein

 — Alex Kennedy (@AlexKennedyNBA) November 7, 2018

 It’s easy to understand why the Timberwolves don’t want to trade Jimmy Butler to the Rockets.
-Butler’s arrival will undeniably put the Rockets closer to the level of the reigning NBA champions, Golden State Warriors, which will make it harder for the Timberwolves to rise to the top of the Western Conference.
+Butler’s arrival will undeniably put the Rockets closer to the level of the reigning NBA champions Golden State Warriors, which will make it harder for the Timberwolves to rise to the top of the Western Conference.
 Butler will not only boost the Rockets’ performance on the defensive end of the floor, but he will also give the Rockets a very reliable scoring option.
 In the eight games he played this season, the 29-year-old superstar is averaging 22.0 points, 4.9 rebounds, 3.8 assists, 2.4 blocks, and 1.1 steals on 48.8 percent shooting from the field and 34.3 percent from beyond the arc.

 So far, the Timberwolves continue to entertain offers from other NBA teams.
 However, Stein believes the Timberwolves would be “foolish” to pass on trading Jimmy Butler to Houston if the Rockets finally decide to include either P.J.
 Tucket or Eric Gordon in the deal.